thisisserious/gitHubChallenge2/README.md

 # GitHub Challenge 2

-This is the beginning of my files for the daily GitHub Challenge, which started 11/14/16.
-I am learning PHP.
+These are my files for the daily GitHub Challenge, which started 11/14/16 and ended 12/14/16.
+I am learning PHP and WordPress.
+Completed challenge with 100% daily commits!

 ### To Do / Learning materials
 - Completed [codecademy's](https://www.codecademy.com/learn) course 11/20/16